exampletest2563/GPT4/Single-Feature-SaaS-Ideas.md

-Certainly!
+no Certainly!
 Here are some ideas for single-feature SaaS (Software as a Service) applications:

 1. **Email Tracking**:
    - Provides real-time notifications when an email is opened, read, or clicked.